Hermetic Order of the Golden Dawn: Founding of the First Temple

-In 1888, the Isis-Urania Temple was founded in London.
 In contrast to the SRIA and Masonry, women were allowed and welcome to participate in the Order in "perfect equality" with men.
 The Order was more of a philosophical and metaphysical teaching order in its early years.
 Other than certain rituals and meditations found in the Cipher manuscripts and developed further, "magical practices" were generally not taught at the first temple.